 In principle, we can make this shift of perception at any time we choose.
 Whenever we are caught up in trying to make the future the way we want it to be — which, in one way or another, is most of the time — we have the opportunity to look at things differently.
 Rather than wondering, “How can I get such-and-such so that I can be happy?” we could ask, “Even if I were to get what I want, would I then be at peace?”
 And, “If I do not get what I want, can I still be at peace?”

 If there is a willingness to look at things differently the answers to these questions are nearly always “No” and “Yes” respectively.
 Then, having let go of our anxiety about the future, our attention is once again free to return to the here and now.

 That much is easy.
 The difficulty comes in remembering to stop and ask.
 It is in this that we need practice.
-For most of us the aspect of life that offers us the most opportunity for practice — and where we most need help — is in our personal relationships.
+And for most of us the aspect of life that offers us the most opportunity for practice — and where we most need help — is in our personal relationships.
 For it is here that we come up against some of our deepest conditioning and some of our strongest judgments.